quipucords/quipucords/docs/source/install.rst

 Installing Quipucords
 =====================
 Quipucords is delivered in two parts, a command line tool as an RPM package and a server as a container image.
-The following instructions describe how to install the parts of Quipucords using an scripted installation or step by step commands.
+The following instructions describe how to install the parts of Quipucords using a scripted installation or step by step commands.

 Scripted Installation
 ----------------------